Building A Budget With Allocations - All Flexibility Levels

 Board Certified Behavior Analysts (BCBAs)

-Schools with at least four (4) Communication & Education Support (CES) classrooms are allocated a Board Certified Behavior Analyst (BCBA) to support students with Autism Spectrum Disorder (ASD) and their teachers, conduct social skills groups, implement executive function curriculum, conduct functional behavior assessments, and implement behavior intervention plans, as well as support general education teachers in engineering the general education environment for students with ASD.
+Schools with at least four (4) Communication and Education Support (CES) classrooms are allocated a board certified behavior analyst (BCBA) to support students with Autism Spectrum Disorder (ASD) and their teachers, conduct social skills groups, implement executive function curriculum, conduct functional behavior assessments, and implement behavior intervention plans, as well as support general education teachers in engineering the general education environment for students with ASD.
+River Terrace EC, DCPS’s only special education school, is also allocated one (1) BCBA position.

 Special Education SBB Weight Allocation